 What do you think I did?
 I told my doula, Jessie, that I thought Floppy was stuck, and I asked her what we could do to move him.
 Jessie knew all sorts of tricks – tricks to make labor faster, tricks to slow it down, tricks to conserve energy and reduce pain.
 So I thought maybe she’d have a trick for this too – although I wasn’t too hopeful!

 There really is a warm, hormonal glow around my first memories of my son.
 I remember his eyes, and my husband holding him against his bare chest -- but not the fact that it was apparently me who told him to take off his shirt so Floppy could cuddle on skin.
 I remember him nursing, and the amazing burst of manic energy I had after my 18-hour whirlwind tour through labor medicine.
-Nothing has ever felt more miraculous to me, than making him.
+Nothing has ever felt more miraculous to me

 But it could have gone very differently.
 Without my doula and my childbirth classes, I too would probably have had a C-section.
 Floppy was -- as I thought, as I felt when he moved during the rebosa -- stuck in a posterior position, so pitocin probably would have put him in distress without moving him, as the intense synthetic contractions slammed his little head harder against my pelvic bones.
 Once he was in distress, I would have genuinely needed a c-section, and I would have happily consented to one.
 What else could I have done?
 They would have recorded me as a case of dystocia caused by an abnormally small birth canal, or something, and I would have thought of Floppy as a medical miracle.
 But I didn't need a c-section.
 All I really needed was a doula who knew how to do a rebosa!